BigFlv/Tic-Tac-Toe/README.md

-// this is a project from JetBrains Academy
+The code is made according to the requirements of the JetBrains Academy.
 # Tic-Tac-Toe
-TAC - TAC Toe -  02.
-09.2020

     package tictactoe;
     import java.util.*;

     public class Main {

     static Scanner scanner = new Scanner(System.in);

     public static void main(String[] args) {
         char[][] newGame = readField();
         printBoard(newGame);